 However, if you have no revenue, they’ll have to look at your credit history instead of your business income.

-AMEX SimplyCash Plus gives you 5% cash back on your first $50,000 spent each calendar year in combined purchases at office supply stores in the US and on US wireless services.
-You’ll also get 3% cash back on the first $50,000 you spend per calendar year on eligible purchases in 1 of 8 bonus categories you can choose from, like airfare, car rentals, or restaurants.
+The AMEX SimplyCash Plus gives you 5% cash back on your first $50,000 spent each calendar year (1% after that) in combined purchases spent at wireless telephone services purchases directly from US service providers and US office supply stores.
+You’ll also get 3% cash back on the first $50,000 you spend per calendar year (then 1%) on eligible purchases in 1 of 8 bonus categories you can choose from, like airfare, car rentals, or restaurants.

 The Chase representative we spoke with said Chase looks at your overall finances before approving a small business credit card, similar to how they approve personal cards.
 They consider a banking relationship to be an asset, so having another Chase card or a bank account might help.

 In the past, Chase has been very friendly to small business owners with little or no revenue.
-However, recently Chase seems to be looking for established businesses with future growth plans.
+However, recently it appears that Chase looks for established businesses with future growth plans.
 We recommend applying for the Chase Ink Business Preferred or Chase Ink Business Cash cards.

 The Chase Ink Business Preferred earns 3X Chase Ultimate Rewards points per $1 spent on travel, shipping purchases, internet, cable and phone services, advertising purchases made with social media sites, and search engines (up to a maximum of $150,000 in combined purchases per account anniversary year).
 The Chase Ink Business Preferred enables you to transfer your Chase Ultimate Rewards points to airline and hotel partners.
 Or use them for airfare, car rentals, and hotel stays at the Chase Travel Portal.